All Episodes

 Friedman says, but you cannot say this often enough.

-Good paying jobs don't come from bailouts, they come from startups.
+Good paying jobs don't come from bailouts.

-Well, now you tell us, who knew?
+Well, now you tell us.

-All of a sudden we've got this great liberal columnist talking about the free market.
+All of a sudden, we've got this great liberal columnist talking about the free market, although he wants the free market to exist to serve as government.

-He says, Where do these startups come from?
+He says, where do these startups come from?

 Well, they come from smart, creative, inspired risk takers.